 The securities are being offered by the named selling security holders below.
-The selling security holders hold one or more of the following securities which are described in section "Description of Securities": common stock and warrants to purchase common stock exercisable at prices ranging from \$0.40 per share to \$1.00 per share.
-However, the table below assumes the immediate exercise of all warrants to purchase common stock, without regard to other factors which may determine whether such rights of conversion or purchase are exercised.
+The selling security holders hold one or more of the following securities which are described in section "Description of Securities": Common stock, options to purchase common stock at prices ranging from \$0.45 per share to \$1.00 per share, or warrants to purchase common stock exercisable at prices ranging from \$0.45 per share to \$4.00 per share.
+However, the table below assumes the immediate exercise of all options and warrants to purchase common stock, without regard to other factors which may determine whether such rights of conversion or purchase are exercised.
 These factors include but are not limited to terms of these agreements, and the specific exercise price of the securities held by such selling security holder and its relation to the market price.

-The selling security holders may from time to time offer and sell pursuant to this prospectus up to an aggregate of 1,952,813 shares of our common stock now owned by them, up to an aggregate of 4,124,940 shares of common stock issuable pursuant to the exercise of warrants, and additional shares of common stock which Selling Stockholders may receive at a later date pursuant to the anti-dilution provisions of certain warrants.
+The selling security holders may from time to time offer and sell pursuant to this prospectus up to an aggregate of 433,090 shares of our common stock now owned by them, up to an aggregate of 13,098,674 shares of our common stock issuable pursuant to the exercise of warrants and options, and additional shares of common stock which Selling Stockholders may receive at a later date pursuant to the anti-dilution provisions of certain warrants.
 The selling security holders may, from time to time, offer and sell any or all of the shares that are registered under this prospectus, although they are not obligated to do so.